CHH/sirel/README.md

 still have to be ironed out:

  * __No__ DBMS-specific Visitors
- * Quoting is really dumb
+ * Quoting isn't that smart

 Now let's dive into a bird's eye overview of the things that work ;-).